-There’s no shortage of NYC museums ideal for kids and the adults who love them.
+There’s no shortage of NYC museums ideal for kids and the adults who love them, and many are open on holidays.

 - Central Park West at 79th St.